LucyQ19/liriNodeApp/README.md

 ### About the App:

-LIRI (Lanaguage Interpretations and Recognition Interface) is a command line node app that takes in user inputs given specific parameters and gives back data.
-The user has the options of using these four commands:
+LIRI (Lanaguage Interpretations and Recognition Interface) is a command line node app that takes in user inputs given specific command and gives back data.
+The user has the options of using these four commands along with his/her own inputs:

-* concert-this
+* concert-this <"artist/band name here">
-* spotify-this-song
+* spotify-this-song <"song name here">
-* movie-this
+* movie-this <"movie name here">
 * do-what-it-says

 ### How to Use LIRI: